fecgov/openFEC/README.md

 [![Stories in Ready](https://badge.waffle.io/18F/openFEC.svg?label=ready&title=Ready)](http://waffle.io/18F/openFEC)
 ![Valid Swagger](http://online.swagger.io/validator/?url=https://api.open.fec.gov/swagger)

-We are taking data from the Federal Election Commission and creating an API around it.
-We will be harmonizing/cleaning it up to make it easier for external developers to use and analyze as well as creating a web application to make some analyzation and comparison of the data easier.
+The first RESTful API for the Federal Election Commission.
+We're aiming to make campaign finance more accessible for journalists, academics, developers, and other transparency-seekers.
+This is also fueling the campaign finance data in the upcoming [FEC website](https://github.com/18f/openfec-web-app).

 **Note**: This project is still in alpha and not yet deployed.
 We're still investigating the best ways to present this data to the public.